-- 1. Development plans bearing the seal of a Massachusetts registered professional (architect, landscape architect, civil engineer, or similar professional as appropriate); - Narrative description of the proposed work affecting the exterior of the building or structure, including a description of the materials to be used; - 3.
+- 1. Development plans bearing the seal of a Massachusetts registered professional (architect, landscape architect, civil engineer, or similar professional as appropriate); - 2.
+Narrative description of the proposed work affecting the exterior of the building or structure, including a description of the materials to be used; - 3.
 Site plans and specifications showing total square footage and dimensions of all buildings and site improvements, including: - a.
 New buildings, additions, adjacent structures; - b.
-Streets, sidewalks and crosswalks; - c.
+Streets, sidewalks and crosswalks: - c.
 Existing and proposed open spaces, including, existing and proposed walls, fences, outdoor lighting, street furniture, new paving and ground surface materials; - d.
 Points of vehicular and pedestrian access/egress; - e.
 All utilities, easements or service facilities, insofar as they relate to the project; and - f.
-Proposed site grading, including existing and proposed grades at property lines. - 4.
-A certified plot plan less than 6 months old;
+Proposed site grading, including existing and proposed grades at property lines.
+The topographic plan shall have 3'-0" contours (or 5'-0" contours depending upon the advice of Karl.

-- 5. Architectural Layout Plans at a scale of 1/8" = 1' or appropriate scale.
+- 4. A certified plot plan less than 6 months old; - 5.
+Architectural Layout Plans at a scale of 1/8" = 1' or appropriate scale.
 All spaces within the proposal must be properly labeled and all dimensions must be clearly shown; - 6.
 Site perspective, sections, elevations 1/8" = 1'; - 7.
-Summary of building statistics indicating the number of dwelling units, distinguishing units by number of bedrooms and any special occupancies (affordable, handicapped, etc.), the maximum number of bedrooms, floor area, square footage of each dwelling unit; - 8.
-A proposed development schedule showing the beginning of construction, the rate of construction and development, including phases, if applicable, and the estimated date of completion; - 9.
-Detailed plans for landscaping; - 10.
-Parking plan; - 11.
-Plan for lighting, including the type of fixtures, and the off-site overspill (foot candles) of the lighting; - 12.
-The proposed method of storm water removal accompanied by calculations for a 20-year storm event; and - 13.
+A site model at X scale. - 8.
+Summary of building statistics indicating the number of dwelling units, distinguishing units by number of bedrooms and any special occupancies (affordable, handicapped, etc.), the maximum number of bedrooms, floor area, square footage of each dwelling unit; - A proposed development schedule showing the beginning of construction, the rate of construction and development, including phases, if applicable, and the estimated date of completion; - 10.
+Detailed plans for landscaping; - 11.
+Parking plan; - 12.
+Plan for lighting, including the type of fixtures, and the off-site overspill (foot candles) of the lighting; - 13.
+The proposed method of storm water removal accompanied by calculations for a 20-year storm event; and - 14.
 For Age-Restricted Housing Developments, the following are also required: - a.
 All condominium deeds, trust or other documents that incorporate the applicable age restriction and comply with all federal, state, and local laws.
 Covenants and deed restrictions shall provide that the dwelling units shall be occupied by persons 55 years of age and older except for guest visiting for short duration not to exceed thirty days in a calendar year. - b.
 The manner in which the Management Organization or Homeowners Association shall certify to the Town when any unit is sold or rented and that the provisions of this Section 6.H will be met.